Openki/Openki/client/views/static/FAQ/markup/FAQ.en.md

 Openki is an open education platform.
 Courses can be proposed, discussed, developed, organized and published.
 The focus is on the promotion of self-organization, the bringing together of people, groupings and initiatives, and ensure a barrier-free exchange of experiences and knowledge.
 The courses are accessible to all, regardless of their financial situation.
 The organization behind it is non-profit and Open Source.

-[Here](http://about.openki.net/) you will find more about Openki and its philosophy and [here](http://about.openki.net/?page_id=1216) on the basic concepts behind the platform.
+Find out more about [Openki and its philosophy](http://about.openki.net/) or read about [the basic concepts behind the Openki platform](http://about.openki.net/?page_id=1216).

 ### What does the name "Openki" actually means?